Overview

 ```

-1. Create /etc/nginx/conf.d/pleasanter.conf with the following contents.
-In the server_name line, specify the host name or IP address of the server you want to access.
+1. Create /etc/nginx/conf.d/pleasanter.conf with the following content.
+Specify the hostname or IP address of the server you will actually access in the server_name line.

 ```